kjkubik/VoiceRecognition/README.md

 My vision is simple: Prioritize verbal communications.

 When we collaborate, we must prioritize clear and specific verbal communication.
 This will enable us to arrive at solutions faster and work more efficiently.
-During interviews, we should be able to express our ideas with confidence, conciseness, and precision, showcasing our technical stealth mastery of the tools and languages we use.
+During interviews, we should be able to express our ideas with confidence, conciseness, and precision, showcasing our technical, stealth mastery of the tools and languages we use.

 To address this, I envision a system where we can practice articulating our thoughts under pressure.
 This tool will present randomly selected questions and answers from a set of categories, display them on screen, and read them aloud.
 A timer will start once the question is read, allowing us 15 seconds to formulate a response.
 After we provide our verbal answer, the system will use speech-to-text technology to transcribe our response and then evaluate the answer using machine learning.